-Protection Offered to There were no inner rooms identified to the assessor at this premises.
-Inner Rooms Fire Separation The materials used in the construction of the premises, and where required, the protection afforded to the load bearing structural elements appear to be such that fire is unlikely to spread through the fabric of the premises.
-The use of the common parts, and the nature of any combustible items present, is such that any fire originating in the common parts is unlikely to spread beyond the immediate vicinity.
-The basement and ground floor dwellings are adequately separated by a minimum 60 mins fire separation.
-Common service risers and ducts are not suitably enclosed within fire resistant construction.(See recommendations) Note this is not an intrusive assessment and the full extent of the separating floor has not been examined.
+Note this is not an intrusive assessment and the full extent of the separating floor has not been examined.
 The provisions for fire separation between the dwellings, and between the dwellings and the common parts, appear to be suitable.
 Therefore, the likelihood of fire and smoke spread beyond the dwelling of fire origin is low.
 Manual Door Fastenings Doors on escape routes can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
 Final exit doors can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
-Automatic Door Fastenings and Release Mechanisms There are no automatic release mechanisms fitted to doors on escape routes.
+Automatic Door Fastenings and Release Mechanisms Electrically operated locks are fitted to doors on escape routes.
+The above mechanisms are reported as reliably disengaging upon activation of the fire alarm system and/or power failure.
+The above mechanisms appear to be of a suitable actuation category for the risk profile of the premises.
 Disabled Refuges There are no disabled refuges required at this premises.
-Waste Chutes / Bin Store There are no waste chutes or internal bin stores at this premises.
-The bin/waste store is in a separate detached secure outbuilding which is at a safe distance from the main premises.
+Waste Chutes / Bin Store The bin/waste store is in a separate secure area with suitable compartmentation/fire separation between the communal parts and dwellings.
 Fire Service Rendezvous Point Fire service rendezvous points are not required for this premises.
-Fire Assembly Point An assembly point is not required at this premises because: Stay put evacuation strategy.
+Fire Assembly Point Only staff members/formal visitors and/or contractors need to report to the assembly point.
+Other occasional visitors, members of the public, patrons etc will disperse into the surrounding area.
+An assembly point is not required at this premises.
 Notification to Occupants of The Assembly Point Assembly point notification is not required at this premises.